-901:1-18-11 Camelids
+901:1-18-11 Llama

-- (A) Camelids including, but not limited to, llamas, alpacas and vicuañas moved within Ohio for exhibition purposes must show no symptoms or evidence of an infectious or contagious disease. - (B) Camelids including, but not limited to, Ilamas, alpacas and vicuañas imported into Ohio for exhibition must comply with rule 901:1-17-15 of the Administrative Code.
+- (A) Camelids including, but not limited to, llamas, alpacas and vicuanas moved within Ohio for exhibition when presented for exhibition must show no symptoms or evidence of an infectious or contagious disease. - (B) Camelids including, but not limited to, llamas, alpacas and vicuanas imported into Ohio for exhibition: - Must be accompanied by a certificate of veterinary inspection issued within thirty days preceding the opening date of the exhibition and be identified with official individual identification. - (2) When presented for exhibition must show no symptoms or evidence of contagious disease.